 Butter may warrant special analysis: Butter is a seasonal product.
 Prices almost always go up in the fall and winter, related to holiday cooking and baking.
 While sales volumes may be moderately impacted, rising market prices for butter can more greatly impact sales dollars.
 A lot of creameries will start building supply in anticipation of fall demand.
-Discuss with your appraiser whether a high-low analysis to account for seasonality makes sense for companies in this sector.
+Lenders should discuss with appraisers whether a high-low analysis to account for seasonality makes sense for companies in this sector.

-Privately labeled products may warrant modifications to exit strategies: Many dairy products are privately labeled.
-Lenders should be aware that manufacturers may not be permitted to sell privately labeled product unless it’s repackaged.
-While in certain instances repackaging may be possible, it will incur extra time and expense in a liquidation.
-Consider the benefit doing so may have on the recovery of that inventory.
+Private label products may warrant modifications to exit strategies: Many dairy products are manufactured under a private label.
+Lenders should be aware that manufacturers may not be permitted to sell private-label products unless they are repackaged.
+While in certain instances, repackaging may be possible, it will incur extra time and expense in a liquidation.

 Perishability: Due to the perishability of dairy products, the age and integrity of the goods is critical to recovery value.
 Product that is at or near its sell-by date will have a lower gross recovery value than fresher product.
 Most customers seek delivery of fresh products to stores or distribution centers within days of packaging, maximizing salability.
 The short shelf life of fresh product necessitates rapid turnover in finished inventory levels as part of the normal course of business to avoid losses.